Emmanuel Owusu: Ashanti Gold

 Owusu started his professional career with Obuasi-based team Ashanti Gold in the Ghana Premier League in 2019.
 On 5 May 2019, during the 2019 GFA Normalization Committee Competition, he was included in the match day line-up squad in against Berekum Chelsea.
 He was chosen to start the game, and marked his first-team debut with a goal in the second half, contributing to a 2–1 win.
 On 15 May 2019, he made two assists, with one in the 4th minute to Mumuni Shafiu and the other to Amos Kofi Nkrumah in the 84th minute during a 4–1 win against Aduana Stars.

 The following week, Owusu scored a second half brace in an away match against Techiman Eleven Wonders to push Ash Gold to a 3–0 victory.
 He played his first match of the 2020–21 season when he came on as a late substitute for Eric Esso in a 5–1 victory over King Faisal Babes.

 Sfîntul Gheorghe

 Owusu joined Moldovan side FC Sfîntul Gheorghe on a free transfer, signing a one-year deal with club with a chance of signing a long-term contract based on his performance.

+Return Africa

+After his time in Moldova, returned to Africa and played 2022 a half year in 4 games for the Hungry Lions F.C. in the National First Division, before moved to Eswatini to play for the Mbabane Highlanders F.C. and Mbabane Swallows F.C.